What Won’t a Home Inspector Do?

 January 31, 2022 |

-Home inspectors are the quiet heroes of real estate, providing unbiased information that can help their clients make an informed decision about purchasing a property.
-We love our home inspectors, and it looks like HGTV is jumping on board by giving this profession its moment in the spotlight.
-The network’s new show, Home Inspector Joe, features a dynamic duo of an inspector and a designer that team up to make sure families get the home of their dreams.
+Home inspectors are the quiet real estate heroes, providing unbiased information to help their clients decide about purchasing a property.
+We love our home inspectors, and HGTV is jumping on board by giving this profession its moment in the spotlight.
+The network’s new show, Home Inspector Joe, features a dynamic duo of an inspector and a designer who team up to ensure families get the home of their dreams.

-That’s a familiar formula on HGTV, and it’s a lot of fun to watch, but it doesn’t correspond with the real life work of a home inspector.
-On TV, Home Inspector Joe takes families through houses and to uncover extensive issues — and then proceeds to work on tearing out the bad and rebuilding it “better.”
-In real life, however, home inspectors are subject to specific rules about what they can and can’t do during an inspection.
-When you’re hiring a home inspector — or perhaps even considering becoming a home inspector yourself — it’s important to remember what the job is really all about.
+That’s a familiar formula on HGTV, and it’s a lot of fun to watch, but it doesn’t correspond with the real-life work of a home inspector.
+On TV, Home Inspector Joe takes families through houses to uncover extensive issues — and then proceeds to work on tearing out the bad and rebuilding it “better.”
+However, home inspectors are subject to specific rules about what they can and can’t do during an inspection.
+When hiring a home inspector — or perhaps even considering becoming a home inspector yourself — it’s important to remember what the job is all about.

-So let’s dig into the details of what you can — and what you can’t — expect from a professional home inspector.
+So, let’s dig into what you can — and can’t — expect from a professional home inspector.

 Top 10 “don’ts” for home inspectors